-The aryballos first appeared in Attic vase painting about 550 and was mostly associated with men, being a conventional palaestra-attribute and an erotic gift, given by the mature man (erastes) to his younger lover (eromenos).
-The same associations are implied when it appears in funerary iconography.
-However, on an Early Classical bowl it was used by bathing women.
-And on a skyphos-sherd, likewise Early Classical, women in a procession carry aryballoi, alabastra and bowls with eggs.

-Alabastra made of glass and alabaster - as are the earliest ones in Kerameikos- were made since the middle of the 6th cent., but little is known of their context .
-The Attic terracotta alabastron did not appear until the last quarter of the 6th cent. (with the exception of the one by the Amasis-painter from around 550).
+The aryballos first appeared in Attic vase painting about 55070 and was mostly associated with men, being a conventional palaestra-attribute and an erotic gift, given by the mature man (erastes) to his younger lover (eromenos).71 The same associations are implied when it appears in funerary iconography.72 However, on an Early Classical bowl it was used by bathing women.73 And on a skyphos-sherd, likewise Early Classical, women in a procession carry aryballoi, alabastra and bowls with eggs.74 cent., but little is known of their context.
+76 The Attic terracotta alabastron did not appear until the last quarter of the 6th cent. (with the exception of the one by the Amasis-painter from around 55077).
 At this time it could be connected with men, since it could carry motifs alluding to the erastes-eromenos relationship mentioned above.
-And one carries a scene of men offering money to a woman.
-But Classical alabastra are commonly regarded as typical female vases, owing to their frequent presence in female scenes in vase painting.
+78 And one carries a scene of men offering money to a woman.
+79 But Classical alabastra are commonly regarded as typical female vases, owing to their frequent presence in female scenes in vase painting.
+80